-The consolidated financial statements include the financial statements of Pasinex and its subsidiaries from their respective dates of control, as listed below:
+The consolidated financial statements include the financial statements of Pasinex and its subsidiaries, as listed below:

-Inte rest Location Nature of Operation 2023 2022 Pasinex Arama Türkiye Mineral exploration 100% 100% Pasinex Nevada United States Mineral exploration 100% 100%
+rest Location Nature of Operation 2024 2023 Pasinex Arama Türkiye Mineral exploration 100% 100% Pasinex Nevada United States Mineral exploration 100% 100%

 Pasinex and its subsidiaries are collectively referred to as the "Company".
 All intercompany transactions, balances and unrealized gains and losses from intercompany transactions have been eliminated upon consolidation.
 In addition, the Company, through Pasinex Arama, holds a joint venture interest which is equity accounted in the consolidated financial statements as a joint venture: